SPECTRUM Festival 2019 Programme Announcement

 SATURDAY night is a double-header of two thrilling live bands, one from Ireland, one from Finland, but both whose musicians have lit up the 12 Points stage, with all the freshness and originality that the festival programme denotes.
 Dublin-based math-rock outfit Alarmist make a welcome return to the scene with their quasi orchestral blend of experimental rock, jazz, math and electronic sounds.
 Meanwhile Pauli Lyytinen’s Helsinki based Magnetia Orkesteri present a fierce and controlled cornucopia of 21st century free jazz meets western chamber music, with tightly woven compositions in an all star quartet that also features celebrated trumpeter Verneri Pohjola.

-Wrapping up the SPECTRUM weekend on SUNDAY in the Workman's Club is Dublin born and based multi-instrumentalist, turntablist and sample artist Djackulate (aka Jack Dempsey McMahon), performing a unique live collaboration at SPECTRUM 2019 with two special guests.
-Having just won the World freestyle scratching title in Berlin at the "Clash Of the Titans" World championship, McMahon is also a very keen collaborator who has worked with the likes of Jeff Ballard and Tim Berne, and is a member of improvising experimental jazz outfit OKO.
+Wrapping up the SPECTRUM weekend on SUNDAY is Dublin born and based multi-instrumentalist, turntablist and sample artist Djackulate (aka Jack Dempsey McMahon), performing a unique live collaboration at SPECTRUM 2019 with special guest H-Ci (Shane O’Donovan), another sonic explorer of the highest calibre.
+McMahon recently won the World freestyle scratching title in Berlin at the "Clash Of the Titans", and is a very keen collaborator who has worked with the likes of Jeff Ballard, and Tim Berne.

 Taking place in four diverse city-centre venues over four nights, the SPECTRUM programme is prime fodder for open ears and open minds to experience the sounds of innovative artists from home and abroad that are creatively evolving and busting the confines of music genre.